Moving Cost Guide

 Move typeTypical rangeNotes

-Ranges reflect typical 2026 quotes for a standard 3-bedroom home without specialty items, multiple-stop pickups, or major access issues.
-Garage and basement contents can push weight 1,000+ lbs higher than buyers expect.
+Editorial estimates for a standard 3-bedroom home without specialty items, multiple-stop pickups, or major access issues, reviewed May 2026.
+Garage and basement contents routinely push the weight higher than owners expect.

 How 3-bedroom pricing works